The whole world has turned upside down by the Covid19 pandemic. But how is the social sector dealing with the Covid19 pandemic?

 These findings could be extrapolated to provide a general picture of how COVID-19 is impacting social enterprises globally.
 Making the situation globally quite bleak.

-How can social sector deal with these challenges?
+How can the social sector deal with these challenges?

-- For social enterprises, at times like this it is imperative to focus on their revenue streams and cash flows.
-Some of the possible ways in which this could be done is by restructuring their business model or adopt new funding schemes or they could also look for government support in the form of stimulus packages.
+- For social enterprises, at times like this, it is imperative to focus on their revenue streams and cash flows.
+Some of the possible ways in which this could be done are by restructuring their business model or adopt new funding schemes or they could also look for government support in the form of stimulus packages.